LucianoCirino/MHWI-LedgeLBG/README.md

 ### Royal Surefire Shot

-- A gun with an unparalleled Normal 3 magazine size and the unique ability to utilize every cc ammo type in game.
+- A gun with an unparalleled <code>Normal Ammo 3</code> magazine size and the unique ability to utilize every cc ammo type in game.

 <table>
 <tr style="vertical-align:top;">